Why is Agile methodology is better than waterfall?

 1. Project Planning: Before getting started, every team member should understand the end goal and how it is to be achieved.

-2. Product roadmap creation: The components/ features that will be a part of the final product will be planned.
+2. Product roadmap creation: The components/ features of the final product will be planned.
 The individual features will be developed during each iteration (called a “Sprint”) in the process.

 4. Sprint planning, review, and retrospective: These meetings are held at the beginning and end of each Sprint.
-Plans are laid out, and the workload is shared amongst the team.
-Product issues and solutions or changes are discussed in these meetings.
+They lay out plans and share the workload amongst the team.
+They also discuss product issues and solutions or changes.

 Here is a comparison of the Waterfall and Agile methodologies